 After opening our first US branch, we asked Matt Harper for his thoughts on why he loves working for The Marketing Practice, and why he’s taken on the challenge to set up a base in the US.

 Matt has been at TMP for five years.
-He started out working in planning, then he ran our social media work, and moved to heading up the content team.
+He started out working in planning, then he ran our social media work, and moved to head up the content team.
 Now he’s Managing Director in the US.

 You’ve dubbed TMP’s international expansion as the agency’s ‘third evolution.’
 What do you mean by that?